Is a Contract with a Computer Program Enforceable?

 Google’s new assistant features include the ability to have a computer program schedule appointments for you—even if those appointments are dinner reservations with a non-refundable reservation fee.
 So, in essence, this is artificial intelligence forming contracts with businesses.

-By the letter of the law, contracts may be made between parties through intermediaries or agents.
+By the letter of the governing law, contracts may be made between parties through intermediaries or agents.
 And frequently contracts are made for businesses through agents that have been given the authority to act on the business’s or principal’s behalf.
 In many ways, our ability to contract is based around our legal status and who holds the authority to act on that status.
 As of now, the Pennsylvania Legislature hasn’t passed any laws controlling contracts with AI, but the common laws of contract in the state control where the legislature is silent.

 The definition of an agent acting on behalf of a principle is that they have defined boundaries to their authority.
 Through one set of eyes, computers are simply machines that allow us to do things we tell them faster and more efficiently and, given the proper guidance, can make our lives so much easier.
 Through another lens, they create more grey areas and complications.